ekquasar/blog/blog-1/README.md

 ^ notice the `oauth2client` extension has started.

 ## 3d.
 Check out your data in CCO
-Navigate to https://`<your tenant>`.observe.appdynamics.com/ui/observe and click
-around, you should be able to find your data:
+Navigate to https://`<your friendly tenant name>`.observe.appdynamics.com/ui/observe and click around, you should be able to find your data:

 ![CCO shows the demo app](./img/cco-ui.png)